 FASB Statement No. 19, Financial Accounting and Reporting by Oil and Gas Producing Companies- On April 4, 2005, the FASB issued FASB Staff Position No. FAS 19-1 ("FSP FAS 19-1"), which addressed a discussion that was ongoing within the oil industry regarding capitalization of costs of drilling exploratory wells.
 Paragraph 19 of FASB Statement No. 19, Financial Accounting and Reporting by Oil and Gas Producing Companies ("FASB No. 19"), requires costs of drilling exploratory wells to be capitalized pending determination of whether the well has found proved reserves.
 If the well has found proved reserves, the capitalized costs become part of the entity's wells, equipment, and facilities.
 If, however, the well has not found proved reserves, the capitalized costs of drilling the well are expensed.
-Questions arose in practice about the application of this guidance due to changes in oil and gas exploration processes and lifecycles.
-The issue was whether there are circumstances that would permit the continued capitalization of exploratory well costs if reserves cannot be classified as proved within one year following the completion of drilling, other than when additional exploration wells are necessary to justify major capital expenditures and those wells are underway or firmly planned for the ear future.
-FSP FAS 19-1 amends FASB No. 19 to allow for the continued capitalization of suspended well costs when the well has sound a sufficient quantity of reserves to justify its completion as a producing well and the enterprise is making sufficient progress assessing the reserves and the economic and operating viability of the plan.
+Questions arose about the application of exploratory well costs if reserves cannot be classified as proved within one year following the completion of drilling, other than when additional exploration wells are necessary to justify major capital expenditures and those wells are underway or firmly planned for the near future.
+FSP FAS 19-1 amends FASB No. 19 to allow for the continued capitalization of suspended well costs when the well has found a sufficient quantity of reserves to justify its completion as a producing well and the enterprise is making sufficient progress assessing the reserves and the economic and operating viability of the plan.
 The issuance of this amendment did not result in an adjustment to the Company suspended well costs.